scrambledpie/scrambledpie.github.io/_posts/2019-10-21-Bayesian-Optimization-Allowing-For-Common-Random-Numbers.markdown

 ![image-title-here](/Pics/CRN/AMB.png){:class="img-responsive"}

-Compared to KG for global optmisation, the CRNN-KG algorithm has approximltely 10%-30% more computational overhead, two more Gaussian process hyperparameters and similar acquisition funciton optimisation cost yet much improved convergence.
+Compared to KG for standard global optmisation, the CRN-KG algorithm has approximltely 10%-30% more computational overhead, two more Gaussian process hyperparameters and similar acquisition funciton optimisation cost yet much improved convergence.
 For more detailse see the [paper][CRN_paper]!

 [CRN_paper]: https://arxiv.org/abs/1910.09259